OCA/community-data-files/base_bank_from_iban/README.rst

 To use this module, you need to:

 #.
 Go to Partner
 #.
-Click Bank Account(s) in Sales & Purchases tab
+Click *Bank Account(s)* in "Sales & Purchases" page.
 #.
-Create/modify IBAN bank account
+Create/modify IBAN bank account.
+#.
+When you put the bank account number, module extracts bank digits from the format of the country, and try to match an existing bank by country and code.
+#.
+If there's a match, the bank is selected automatically.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot